kfeilex/kfeilen.github.io/README.md

 Working through this project and learning how triggers operate was interesting and different to what I had done before in MySQL.
 Triggers operate automatically in the background when they are activated.
 This is what makes them so useful, yet also more challenging to setup and debug.
 My first struggles were with Oracle and getting triggers to work correctly.
 My main issue was not being able to easily debug my code, while this was most likely user error, I had more success when I installed MySQL Workbench locally.
 While working through this project I started to see how powerful triggers can be.
 With the ability to keep track of total entries, without needing to query the entire database for the number can be time saving.
 The ability to add timestamps and user ID stamps to modifications and store those entries in log files can be very beneficial in troubleshooting and security monitoring.
 There is a lot that can be accomplished by setting up a trigger on a table.
 I also learned that triggers can be hard to monitor and troubleshoot.
 This can lead to situations where a trigger can loop or break your code without having an obvious failure point, making it difficult to troubleshoot.

 Below is a link to this project once everything has been setup.
-I show Orders and OrderTracker as well as DeletedOrders before I run a delete query on the database.
-I will then rerun the same queries on those tables again to see the results of the trigger live.
+I show Orders, OrderTracker and DeletedOrders before I run a delete query on the database.
+I will then rerun the same queries on those tables again to see the results of the trigger after the delete.
+The DeletedOrders table is no longer empty and the order tracker now reads 4.

 #### [Trigger]( https://www.youtube.com/watch?v=X6vDXJVg-nw)